Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection: Impact of Mt Pinatubo Volcanic Eruption

-Following the suggestions in Section \ref{sec:mcmc}, we applied Model (\ref{eq:1}) on the aerosol data with both $\sigma^2_1 < \sigma^2_2$ and $\sigma^2_1 > \sigma^2_2$ since we have no prior knowledge about whether the variance increases or decreases after changepoint.
-In addition, we also test the case where $\sigma^2_1 = \sigma^2_2,$ which means that the change is soley due to a mean shift.
-We set $\bs_0$ to be at ($123.4375^\circ$E, $19^\circ$N), which is an average of the AOD on the grid surface bounded by $(120^\circ$E, $127.5^\circ$E) in longitude and $(15^\circ$N, $22.5^\circ$N) in latitude.
-Since this grid contains the location of Mt.
-Pinatubo at ($120^\circ$E, $15^\circ$N), we anticipate the change to approximately spread from this location under our model assumption.
-Therefore, $\bs_0$ is expected to have the earliest changepoint among all grid points, satisfying the definition $\bs_0 = \arg\min_{\bs} \tau(\bs)$.
-We used a discrete uniform prior for $\tau_0$ as well as weakly informative priors for all other parameters.
+Following the suggestions in Section \ref{sec:mcmc}, we apply model (\ref{eq:1}) on the aerosol data with both $\sigma^2_1 < \sigma^2_2$ and $\sigma^2_1 > \sigma^2_2$ since we have no prior knowledge about whether the variance increases or decreases after changepoint.
+In addition, we also test the case of $\sigma^2_1 = \sigma^2_2,$ which means that the change is solely due to a mean shift.

+We set $\bs_0$ to be at ($123.4375^\circ$E, $19^\circ$N), the center of the grid cell that contains the location of Mt.
+Pinatubo ($120^\circ$E, $15^\circ$N).
+We anticipate $\bs_0$ has the earliest changepoints among all grid points.
+We use a discrete uniform prior for $\tau_0$ and weakly informative priors for all other parameters.
 Table \ref{tab:totext_summ1} compares the DIC value and the posterior mean of key parameter estimates for the three forms of variance shift models.
 We observe that the equal variance model achieves the lowest DIC value.
-Consistent with this finding, the estimated variance shift parameter $\sigma^2_\gamma$ for the variance increase/decrease assumptions is very small compared to $\sigma^2_1$/$\sigma^2_2$.
-Thus, we proceed our inference based on the assumption $\sigma_1^2=\sigma_2^2$, that is, the change is solely due to a mean shift.
+Consistent with this finding, the estimated variance shift parameter $\sigma^2_\gamma$ for the variance increase or decrease assumptions is very small compared to $\sigma^2_1$ or $\sigma^2_2$.
+Thus, we proceed with our inference based on the assumption $\sigma_1^2=\sigma_2^2$, that is, the change is only due to a mean shift.

 We report the 95\% credible intervals of key parameters under the assumption of $\sigma_1^2=\sigma_2^2$ in Table~\ref{tab:totext_summ1}.
-The significantly positive estimate of $\gamma_{0F}$ indicates an elevated aerosol level immdediately after the volcanic eruption, and the negative estimate for $\gamma_{1F}$ indicates the subsequent restoration of aerosol level post-eruption, consistent with the anticipated trend.
+The significantly positive estimate of $\gamma_{0F}$ indicates an elevated aerosol level immdediately after the volcanic eruption, and the negative estimate of $\gamma_{1F}$ indicates the subsequent restoration of aerosol level post-eruption, consistent with the anticipated trend.
 The diffusion parameter for longitude, $\beta_1$, is not significantly different from 0.
 In contrast, there is strong evidence to show that the diffusion parameter for latitude, $\beta_2$, is substantially greater than 0.
-This observation aligns with the spatial pattern of changepoints predominantly driven by latitude, as depicted in Figure \ref{fig:heatmap_eda}(a) and \ref{fig:frog}.
+This observation aligns with the spatial pattern of changepoints predominantly driven by latitude, as depicted in Figure \ref{fig:heatmap_eda}(a).